IPC-2221 / IPC-2152 Compliant

 Via array: 4×4 = 16 vias

-Fill option: Plugged or tented to prevent solder wicking
+Fill option: plugged or tented to reduce solder wicking.

 Example 3: USB 3.0 Signal Transition

-Design: USB 3.0 SuperSpeed (5 Gbps) layer transition, differential pair
+Design: USB 3.0 SuperSpeed (5 Gbps) differential-pair layer transition.

-Signal via: 8 mil drill for minimal capacitance
+Signal via: 8 mil drill for lower capacitance

-Ground vias: 2 per signal via, 25 mil away
+Ground vias: 2 per signal via, about 25 mil away

 Configuration: GND-D+-D--GND